Real-Time Sync: From HTTP to Reactive Backends

 NO: Purely offline apps, simple static websites

-Our assessment: For real-time applications, reactive backends are necessary.
-The question is not "if", but "when" you will make the transition.
+Our take: for real-time applications, reactive backends are not optional.
+The question is not whether you will make the move, but when.

 Let's talk about your project